 Spending more time indoors, plus colder temperatures, means your water heater may be working harder to produce the hot water you need for showers, washing dishes, endless loads of laundry and – most importantly – washing your hands!
-Since water heating can account for a significant amount of your family’s utility bill, NJR Home Services is here to share some tips and tricks to help you heat your water more efficiently.
+Since water heating accounts for a significant portion of your family’s utility bill, NJR Home Services is here to share some tips and tricks to help you heat your water more efficiently.

 By taking a few simple steps, you and your family can help reduce your hot water usage while saving money and energy.
 Here are some things to consider when it comes to hot water needs in your home.

 Upgrade your water heater to a more energy-efficient model.
 If your water heater is more than 10 years old, you could be wasting money and energy.
 It may be a good idea to replace it with a new high-efficiency unit so you’ll stay comfortable while saving on energy costs.
-Plus you may be able to take advantage of rebates through New Jersey’s Clean Energy Program™ and, for customers of New Jersey Natural Gas, The SAVEGREEN Project® can help with the purchase and installation of eligible, high-efficiency water heaters.
+Plus, utility rebates may be available through your electric or gas company.

 Go tankless!
 Looking to maximize the space in your home?
 A tankless water heater may be worth a look as it’s a space-saving water heating solution that can help you save on energy costs.
 It provides hot water only as needed and doesn’t produce the standby energy losses associated with traditional water heaters.
 Additionally, if your family takes back-to-back showers, you have a large tub to fill or you have multiple uses for hot water, you may want to consider a tankless water heater.